Tabellendoktor/SQL-NormalForm-exercise/README.md

 These SQL codes are a possible solution for an exercise on Normal Forms, ERM, and SQL.
 The code has been written with MySQL as target.
 Nonetheless it should basically run on any SQL-capable database as no special commands have been used.

 ## Authorship
-All SQL files have been written for my project _Der TabellenDoktor_ (www.tabellendoktor.de).
+All SQL files have been written during some teaching.
 Please feel free to use the SQL examples but keep the link to the website included.
 Thank you!

+More about me (in German): https://www.digitalisierungsarchitekt.de

 ## Words of precaution
 **&tldr; Think before you run something.
 And creating backups is never wrong**